simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     let skipPostDeploymentMigrations = "true"
 ```

 Finally, we need a list of `TaskDefinitionKeyValuePairArgs` that we can use to configure the Mastodon containers.
-For the secret values, we use Pulumi's `Output.CreateSecret` function so that the secret is not logged during deployment and masked in the Pulumi state file.
+For the secret values, we use [Pulumi's `Output.CreateSecret`][pulumisecrets] function so that the secret is not logged during deployment and masked in the Pulumi state file.
 By using the `Output.CreateSecret` function once in the definition of the list, the entire list will be classified as secret in the Pulumi state file.

 ```fsharp
 let mastodonContainerEnvVariables  = inputList [